m3o/org/docs/pages/getting-started/go-micro-upgrade-guide.markdown

 ## Introduction

-Users of the now depricated [go-micro](https://github.com/asim/go-micro) framework can follow this guide to upgrade their projects to use Micro v3 and benefit from all the new features which come in the latest version.
+Users of the now deprecated [go-micro](https://github.com/asim/go-micro) framework can follow this guide to upgrade their projects to use Micro v3 and benefit from all the new features which come in the latest version.

 ## Service